-Temporary Use Notices allow the use of premises for gambling where there is no premises licence but where a gambling operator wishes to use the premises temporarily for providing facilities for gambling.
+Temporary Use Notices allow the use of premises for gambling where there is no premises licence but where a gambling operator wishes to use the premises providing facilities temporarily for gambling.
 Premises that might be suitable for a Temporary Use Notice, according to the Gambling Commission, would include hotels, conference centres and sporting venues.